 Is a qualification in natural or complementary medicine acceptable?

 The Society rules state that the applicant must possess a degree from a university with the focus of the degree being nutrition.
-The focus of natural or complementary medicine differs from a Bachelor Degree majoring in Human Nutrition.
+The focus of natural or complementary medicine differs from a Bachelor Degree majoring in Nutrition.
 A natural medicine qualification may not include the necessary science subjects at a sufficient level.
 Relevant work experience in the field of nutrition is also required and the Society would not consider practicing in natural medicine as meeting our criteria.
 For those who are interested, explore registration with the appropriate professional body related to the natural medicine, for example NZ Society of Naturopaths.

 What subjects are relevant to nutritionists in the undergraduate degree?

 Relevant subjects are physiology, biology, chemistry, biochemistry, statistics, food science and specific nutrition papers.

 The minimum requirement for postgraduate study is a postgraduate diploma, but eligibility is at the discretion of the Registration Panel.
 Judgment of what is considered specific to nutrition or relevant to nutrition is also at the discretion of the Registration Panel.